11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 Depression is a treatable condition, and time and support make recovery possible.
 Here are some steps on how to cope with feelings of depression:

-• Practice relaxation techniques like deep breathing and progressive muscle relaxation.
+• Relax with deep breathing and increasing muscle relaxation.

 4. Schedule a Time to Worry